FAQs

 Care Questions

 Yes.
-Palliative Care is for those who are near the end of their life and we endeavour to make sure their last days or weeks are as comfortable as possible; we extend our support to loved ones during this time.
+Palliative Care in Radstock is for those who are near the end of their life and we endeavour to make sure their last days or weeks are as comfortable as possible; we extend our support to loved ones during this time.

 Yes.
-Respite Care is suitable for those who have recently had an injury, operation or illness and they can’t return to a normal life straight away.
-It can also be arranged for someone who is caring full-time for their loved one at home, therefore giving them a break from their duties.
+Respite Care in Somerset is suitable for those who have recently had an injury, operation or illness and they can’t return to a normal life straight away.
+It can also be arranged for someone who is caring for their loved one full-time at home, therefore giving them a break from their duties.
 Prior to admission, we will evaluate an individual’s care needs and assess how long their duration of stay should be within our care home.

 Residential Care is where you have supervision 24 hours a day to those who need that extra help and support with either personal care or mobility.
-Nursing Care is very similar, yet the main difference is the assistance from a registered nurse, who is available day and night to attend to any medical needs.
+Nursing Care in Somerset is very similar, yet the main difference is the assistance from a registered nurse, who is available day and night to attend to any medical needs.

-All of our care plans are personalised to each individual and are assessed regularly to make sure they continue to fulfil a residents needs and requirements.
-We understand that people’s wellbeing an health demands can change over time, which is why we tailor all of our care to adapt this.
+All of our digital care plans are personalised to each individual and are assessed regularly to make sure they continue to fulfil a residents needs and requirements.
+We understand that people’s wellbeing and health demands can change over time, which is why we tailor all of our care to adapt this.
 We work with each resident and their family members to create a personalised care plan suited to them.

 Facilities Questions